 Most of the people sentenced to jail or prison time on a marijuana charge, or who spent time in jail after a marijuana arrest, were also charged and/or convicted of one or more additional offenses.
-In 2018, fewer than 7 percent of marijuana offenders who spent any time in jail or prison were there solely because of a marijuana possession, based on data from jails and prisons.
-The remaining 93 percent were charged or convicted of more serious marijuana offenses and/or additional offenses, such as possessing or distributing other drugs, illegal weapons possession, or violating probation.
+In 2018, fewer than 10 percent of marijuana offenders who spent any time in jail or prison were there solely because of a marijuana offense, conviction. based on data from jails and prisons.
+The remaining 90 percent were charged or convicted of additional offenses, such as possessing or distributing other drugs, illegal weapons possession, or violating probation.
+About half of those who spent time in jail for only marijuana charges were briefly detained after being arrested, rather than being sentenced to jail time as part of their conviction.

 Some court costs and fees are required in statute.
 For example, § 16.1-Virginia requires that courts assess a \$136 fee for a misdemeanor drug conviction (which is no longer assessed for marijuana possession under decriminalization).
-Judges may also impose separate fines as punishment for a conviction.
+Judges may also impose separate fines as punishment for a